pamundice

 Of course, you can also use pamundice to compose various kinds of checkerboard images, for example, you could write a program to render a chessboard by computing an image of each square, then using pamundice to assemble them into a board.

-An alternative to join images in a single direction (i.e. a single rank or a single file) is pamcat. pamcat gives you more flexibility than pamundice in identifying the input images: you can supply them on Standard Input or as a list of arbitrarily named files.
+An alternative to join images in a single direction (i.e. a single rank or a single file) is pamcat. pamcat provides alternative ways to identify the input images: you can supply them serially on Standard Input or list them by name as command line arguments.

 To join piecewise photographs, use pnmstitch instead of pamundice, because it figures out where the pieces overlap, even if they don't overlap exactly vertically or horizontally.